Dutchess County, Hudson Valley Renegades to Host

 Dave Clark Foundation presents Disability, Dream & Do Baseball Camp

-Poughkeepsie… Dutchess County Executive Marcus J. Molinaro has announced Dutchess County will again partner with the Hudson Valley Renegades to host the second annual Disability, Dream & Do (D3) Baseball Camp, event, at Dutchess Stadium in Fishkill on Saturday, August 18th.
+Poughkeepsie… Dutchess County will again partner with the Hudson Valley Renegades to host the third annual Disability, Dream & Do (D3) Baseball Camp, event at Dutchess Stadium in Fishkill on Saturday, August 3rd.

-The camp, which takes place from 9:45 a.m. to 1 p.m., is free to local children and young adults with special needs; pre-registration is required.
+The camp, which takes place from 9:45 a.m. to 1 p.m., is free to local children and young adults with special needs; pre-registration is required, as space is limited.
 Parents or legal guardians can register their children online, and participants will receive a free camp T-shirt and hat, lunch and beverages.
-Participants, their immediate family members and caregivers will receive complimentary tickets to the Renegades’ August 19th game at Dutchess Stadium.
+Participants, their immediate family members and caregivers also will receive complimentary tickets to the Renegades’ August 4th game at Dutchess Stadium against the West Virginia Black Bears.

-A day filled with throwing, catching and batting fun will give children and young adults of all abilities the chance to learn the game alongside Renegades players and coaches – learning hitting and fielding skills at various stations, as well as participating in a “high-five game” with their fellow campers.
+In addition to throwing, catching and batting fun, children and young adults of all abilities who take part in the D3 camp will learn the game from Renegades players and coaches – receiving instruction in hitting and fielding skills at various stations, as well as participating in a “high-five game” with their fellow campers at the event’s conclusion.

 The camp will be presented by the Dave Clark Foundation, which operates similar camps throughout the United States.
 A native of Corning, NY, Mr. Clark was diagnosed with polio as a child but became a professional baseball pitcher, coach, manager, scout, broadcaster and team owner – a career in the game that has lasted more than 40 years.
 His accolades off the field include receiving the National Giant Steps Award for his coaching and being honored at the White House by President Bill Clinton for his work.
 Mr. Clark won the National Heroes of Sports Award in 1999 and the Bo Jackson Courage Award in 2011, among other honors.